- Off road parking

 All ground floor.
 Two bedrooms: 1 x double, 1 x twin.
 Bathroom with bath, shower over, basin and WC.
 Open plan living area with fitted kitchen, dining area and sitting area with electric fire.

 Electric storage heaters with electric fire in sitting area.
-Electric oven and hob, microwave, fridge, washing machine, dishwasher, flat screen TV/DVD with Freeview, books/games/DVDs.
+Electric oven and hob, microwave, fridge, washing machine, dishwasher, flat screen TV/DVD with Freeview, selection of books/games/DVDs.
 Electricity inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for 2 cars.
 Large garden.
 Two pets welcome.
 Sorry, no smoking.
 Shop 5 miles.
 Pub and restaurant 2 miles.

 - Last minute